rust-gamedev/rust-gamedev.github.io/content/news/039/index.md

 ### [miniquad]

 ![ios-miniquad](ios_zemeroth.png)
-*[zemeroth](github.com/ozkriff/zemeroth/) on the IOS simulator*
+*[zemeroth](github.com/ozkriff/zemeroth/) on the iOS simulator*

 [miniquad] is a pure Rust, cross-platform graphics library.

 This month was about improving miniquad on mobile experience.

-On IOS, miniquad got [an article](https://macroquad.rs/articles/ios/) on setting up developer environment, getting provision files etc.
+On iOS, miniquad got [an article](https://macroquad.rs/articles/ios/) on setting up the developer environment, getting provisioning files, etc.

-TLDR: even on the old mac/xcode, mini/macroquad based games could be built with
+TL;DR: even on old Macs/Xcode, mini/macroquad-based games can
+be built with

 ```rust
 cargo build --target aarch64-apple-ios && ios_deploy
 ```

-No ios-specific code required and no need to deal with xcode projects.
+No iOS-specific code required and no need to deal with Xcode projects.

 For Android, miniquad got
 [a writeup](https://www.patreon.com/posts/73600033)